LEEClab/ms-atlantic-forest-spatiotemporal-dynamics/README.md

 ## Citation

-Vancine, M. H., Niebuhr, B. B., Muylaert, R. L., Oshima, J. E. F., Tonetti, V. R., Bernardo, R., Grohmann, C. H., Ribeiro, M. C. Spatio-temporal dynamics of forest and natural vegetation remnants in a tropical biodiversity hotspot. *in prep.*
+Vancine MH, Muylaert RL, Niebuhr BB, Oshima JEF, Tonetti V, Bernardo R, De Angelo C, Rosa MR, Grohmann CH, Ribeiro MC.
+The Atlantic Forests of South America: spatiotemporal dynamic of remaining vegetation and implications for conservation. *in prep.*

 You can also cite this repository, which contains both the code and data used in the publication:

-Vancine, M. H., Niebuhr, B. B., Muylaert, R. L., Oshima, J. E. F., Tonetti, V. R., Bernardo, R., Grohmann, C. H., Ribeiro, M. C. Spatio-temporal dynamics of forest and natural vegetation remnants in a tropical biodiversity hotspot. *in prep.* (Version 1.0) [Code and data set].
+Vancine MH, Muylaert RL, Niebuhr BB, Oshima JEF, Tonetti V, Bernardo R, De Angelo C, Rosa MR, Grohmann CH, Ribeiro MC.
+The Atlantic Forests of South America: spatiotemporal dynamic of remaining vegetation and implications for conservation. *in prep.* (Version 1.0) [Code and data set].
 Zenodo.

 [![DOI](https://zenodo.org/badge/225414362.svg)]()